thiaggs/NumberGuesser_GAME/README.md

 */
 GAME FUNCTION:
-    - Player must guess a number between min and max;
+    - Player must guess a number between min and max;<br>
     - Player gets a certain amount of guesses;
     - Notify player of guesses remaining;
     - Notify the player of the correct answer if loose;